Amphisbaena

 Illustration

 The amphisbaena is usually depicted as a dragon-like beast having wings and two feet, with horns on its head.
 There is always a second head on the end of its tail, usually smaller than the other head, which is attached to the front of a body.
-In some illustrations there is no distiction between head and tail; the amphisbaena is depicted as a snake with an equal-sized head at either end, and only a thin snake body between.
+In some illustrations there is no distinction between head and tail; the amphisbaena is depicted as a snake with an equal-sized head at either end, and only a thin snake body between.
 In many cases the "primary" head is shown biting the neck of the head on the tail.

 Reality